Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use when a buyer wants to move forward' and clarifies what it does not do ('Does not charge or send anything on its own').
-It provides strong contextual guidance but lacks explicit comparison to alternatives beyond the sibling list.
+The description explicitly says 'Use when a buyer wants to move forward', providing clear context.
+It also states what the tool does not do ('Does not charge or send anything on its own'), but does not mention specific alternatives or when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.